elastic/elasticsearch/README.md

 Though not dependent on actually using `ec2` as discovery (but still requires the cloud aws plugin installed), the plugin can automatically add node attributes relating to ec2 (for example, availability zone, that can be used with the awareness allocation feature).
 In order to enable it, set `cloud.node.auto_attributes` to `true` in the settings.

+### Using other EC2 endpoint

+If you are using any EC2 api compatible service, you can set the endpoint you want to use by setting `cloud.aws.ec2.endpoint` to your URL provider.

 ## S3 Repository

 The S3 repository is using S3 to store snapshots.
 The S3 repository can be created using the following command: